JABÓN DE CUABA

 Jabón de Cuaba is a multi-purpose soap and a quintessential item in a Dominican household manufactured in the Dominican Republic by Cesar Iglesias S.A.
 The soap was primarily detergent and later found to be delicate enough for the skin.

 For me, this jabón conjures childhood memories of family, home, and simpler times.
-For a very long time, this was the only soap that I associated with feminine hygiene.
+At home, this soap was considered preferred especially for feminine hygiene.
 Growing up, there was always un Jabón de Cuaba and a bottle of Lemisol (a daily gentle cleanser for the vagina) in the bathroom for showers and aseos (half baths).
-I always preferred Cuaba soap over Lemisol, though.
+I always preferred Cuaba soap over Lemisol.

 There are also myths about Cuaba soap (of course made up by Dominicans) one being Cuaba Soap acting as an alternative to a pregnancy test...If a woman urinates over the soap and it does NOT foam up, she is 100% pregnant.
 I am not sure about that myth.
 One myth we HAVE debunked is that Jabón de Cuaba is the best choice for feminine hygiene.
 Despite having used the Cuaba soap for 15-18 years, it wasn't until recently that I learned that Jabon de Cuaba is actually *harmful* to the vagina's pH levels.
 It was then that I realized that I don't ACTUALLY know anything about the soap I had been using for most of my life.
 I only knew what my family always said, "ese es lo el mejor jabon para ti!"
 "That is the best soap for you!"